Home / Career Guides / Communications Director

 Do communications directors need to have good technology skills?

-Yes, they need to have strong technical skills.
+Yes.
 They should be comfortable with various media production software, content management systems, and analytics tools.
 They should also be familiar with social media platforms and understand how to use digital communication to reach different audiences.

 What challenges do communications directors face?